What Is Included in Prenatal Care?

 The first thing that may come to mind when you think about prenatal care is taking prenatal vitamins.
 It’s true that prenatal vitamins are typically part of a prenatal care program, but it’s so much more.

-During your first prenatal care visit, Dr. Lingenfelter does a comprehensive physical exam and reviews your family medical history.
+During your first prenatal care visit, a Summit Women's Health provider does a comprehensive physical exam and reviews your family medical history.
 We typically check your weight and blood pressure and do a urine test and blood work.
 We also do an ultrasound to determine your due date.

 At subsequent visits, we check your weight and blood pressure, measure your belly to asses your baby’s growth, and check your baby’s heart rate.